bluescarni/heyoka/doc/tut_expression_system.rst

-form in order to be able to compute its high-order derivatives via automatic differentiation. heyoka represents generic mathematical expressions via a simple `abstract syntax tree (AST) <https://en.wikipedia.org/wiki/Abstract_syntax_tree>`__ in which the internal nodes are either mathematical operators or n-ary functions, and the leaf nodes can be:
+form in order to be able to compute its high-order derivatives via automatic differentiation. heyoka represents generic mathematical expressions via a simple `abstract syntax tree (AST) <https://en.wikipedia.org/wiki/Abstract_syntax_tree>`__ in which the internal nodes are n-ary functions, and the leaf nodes can be:

 * symbolic variables,